 One of the most important questions you need to ask is if there is a reserve fund and how much is in it.
 The reserve fund is a pot of money that is there to cover any emergencies that might occur.
 The amount is usually worked out by the age of the condos.
-For those less than ten years old, it should have about 10 percent of the annual revenue budget.
-For condos over ten years old, it should be 25 percent or more.
+For those less than ten years old, it should have about 10 per cent of the annual revenue budget.
+For condos over ten years old, it should be 25 per cent or more.
 It is an important question to get answered when buying a condo, as you need to know that the complex will be properly maintained.
 If there isn’t enough money in the reserve fund, then it could cost you a lot to repair any damage.
-It will also give you an indication as to the health of the complex and how its governed.
+It will also give you an indication as to the health of the complex and how it governed.

 Will There be Any Special Assessments?

-A special assessment is when the complex needs to have some major work completed such as replacing the roofs.
+A special assessment is when the complex needs to have some major work completed, such as replacing the roofs.
 Instead of taking this out of the reserve fund, the association may consider using a special assessment.
-It will mean that your condo fees will rise by a certain amount for a set period of time.
+It will mean that your condo fees will rise by a certain amount for a set time.
 The amount raised will then cover the cost of the repairs and will leave the reserve fund intact.
 If there are any of these special assessments coming up, then you need to know before you decide to buy a condo with that complex.

 Are There Any Lawsuits Against the Condo Complex?

 One of the important things that may pose a risk in the future is if there are any lawsuits outstanding against anyone.
-These are usually leveled at the developers for not completing something in the complex, or for shoddy work.
+These are usually levelled at the developers for not completing something in the complex, or for shoddy work.
 In most cases, these lawsuits are not a major problem, but it is good to know in advance just in case.
-The HOA chairman or the management company should be able to tell you this information.
+The HOA chairman of the management company should be able to tell you this information.